Mother and adult daughter charged with killing 5 relatives

 The victims were Shana's children, Naa'Irah Smith, 25, and Damon Decree Jr., 13, both of Morrisville; Shana Decree's sister Jamilla Campbell, of Trenton, New Jersey; and Campbell's 9-year-old twin daughters, Imani and Erika Allen.

-Authorities discovered the scene after a Bucks County child welfare officer arrived Monday evening for an unannounced visit and was let into the building by an apartment worker, according to court papers.
+Authorities discovered the scene after a Bucks County child welfare officer arrived Monday evening for an unannounced visit and was let into the building by someone who works there, according to court papers.

 Police say they found Shana and Dominique Decree "disoriented" inside the apartment, where furniture had been turned over, drywall was cracked and glass lay around.
-Police initially said they found four bodies, but they discovered a fifth underneath another next to a bed.
+Police initially said they found four bodies, but they discovered a fifth underneath another that was next to a bed.

 The mother and daughter were taken to a hospital and at first told authorities they didn't know what happened.